arnav-snowleo/tinDog/README.md

-tinDoggie- A tinder clone for your dogggo built using HTML5, CSS3 and Bootstrap4.
+tinDoggie- A tinder clone(Frontend) for your dogggo built using HTML5, CSS3 and Bootstrap4.